 This resource builds on the 2002 Ministry of Education document, School Councils: A Guide for Members.
-We hope it will support the work of School Councils and administrators in the 2021-2022 school year as schools adapt during a pandemic.
+We hope it will support the work of School Councils and Vice-Principals/Principals.

 Our commitment to parent engagement remains a high priority.

 Note: The term parent is intended to be inclusive and represent parent, guardian and caregivers.